-Our Older Teen programs are carefully crafted with 11th and 12th graders in mind.
-These programs are designed to nurture older teens and teach them to be more independent and savvy travelers.
+Our Older Teen programs are designed to nurture 11th and 12th graders and teach them to be more independent and savvy travelers.
 Because as you grow, your interests and needs do too.
 So get ready to hike in the amazing Dimmuborgir Lava Forest, ride the majestic Icelandic horses, and make new friends from around the world.
 Cross fjords, kayak through a beautiful harbor to a shipwreck, and of course go on a whale watch, all while learning to be an independent traveler!

 During this program, you will…

 - Explore the fun and unique capital city of Reykjavik